9.5.3 ahf configuration

 Note:

 Running this command will prompt you to enter the password for the Oracle Enterprise Manager repository user.
-The Oracle Enterprise Manager repository user can be any Enterprise Manager (EM) user with Target Privilege: View any Target
+The Oracle Enterprise Manager repository user can be any Enterprise Manager (EM) user with Target Privilege: View any Target.
+AHF Balance connects to an EM repository instance as the specified user.

 Parent topic: Running Unified AHF CLI Administration Commands